 In the British India Cuttack was the capital of Orisa province which shifted to Bhubaneswar after independence.

-Attractions around Bhubaneswar
+Place to see around Bhubaneswar

 1) Lingaraja Temple– The most famous and sacred temple of Bhubaneswar in the older part of city.
 This temple complex has approx 50 other shrine within the compound wall.
 Main temple is 55 meter in height and great example of Kalinga architecture.